 If she’s not leading small groups, creating fun programmes for a Friday night, up to her elbows in paint creating sets, or enjoying a hot chocolate and catching up with the older teens, you will find her with Luke - playing with the dog in a local park or relaxing in a Jacuzzi!

-Neil got married to Ruth in 2009 and they have been at TRINITY since November 2014.
-Neil heads up our various children's and baby and toddler groups as well as supporting our local Church of England Schools.
+Neil has been at TRINITY since November 2014 and heads up our various children's and baby and toddler groups as well as supporting our local Church of England Schools.

-Neil enjoys taking photos, Ruth likes swimming and they both enjoy playing games and eating food with friends.
+He enjoys taking photos, playing board games and eating food with friends.

 Steve has been married to Amanda for 35 years and they have 5 children (Emily, Ellen, Miriam, Faith and Owen), 1 Golden Retriever (Sasha), 3 chickens (Mavis, Hugo and Kaya), 1 free-range tortoise (Torticus) and 1 very audible frog (no name, who’d name a frog?).
 He is currently building an Ark in the Rectory Garden.